Moriyamax/s22-theta-acceleration-/README.txt

 This makes it useful as a benchmarking tool across mathematical physics, integrable systems, and computational aspects of theta functions.

+## Reference Solver for Validation and Calibration
+This implementation can be used as a reference solver for validating and calibrating approximate methods for high-dimensional theta functions.

+Typical use cases include:
+- validating asymptotic or approximation formulas
+- calibrating numerical schemes
+- benchmarking independent implementations

+In particular, it enables reliable ground-truth evaluation in regimes (g > 20) where direct computation was previously impractical.

+--
 S(2,2)-Based Acceleration of High-Dimensional Riemann Theta Functions Benchmark Script for naive and s22 modes.
 This repository provides a benchmark implementation for computing high-dimensional Riemann theta functions using two modes: